Wellposedness and dynamics of two types of reaction--nonlocal diffusion systems under the inhomogeneous spectral fractional Laplacian: Introduction

-where $g$ represents a prescribed nonzero boundary value.
+where $\epsilon>0$ is the diffusion coefficient, $\Nn$ denotes the reaction operator, and $g$ is the prescribed boundary value.
 Such conditions are essential in many models to represent external feeds or imposed constraints.
-However, for spectral fractional Laplacians, inhomogeneous boundary conditions cannot be treated by simply repeating the standard definition of fractional powers, as the class of smooth functions satisfying a fixed nonzero boundary condition does not form a linear space.
-To address this, we introduce the inhomogeneous spectral fractional Laplacian $\flpg$.
-This operator is designed to preserve the spectral structure while incorporating the boundary value.
+However, for spectral fractional Laplacians, inhomogeneous boundary conditions cannot be treated by simply repeating the standard definition of fractional powers, as the class of smooth functions satisfying a fixed nonzero boundary condition does not form a linear space \cite{frac_laplacian,cusimano2018discretizations,Spectral_frac_def}.
+To address this, we introduce the inhomogeneous spectral fractional Laplacian $\flpg$, which preserves the spectral structure while incorporating the boundary value.

-Following the harmonic lifting approach \cite{frac_laplacian}, we reduce \eqref{eq:intro_inhomo} to a homogeneous problem by the shift $w=u-g$:
+Following the harmonic lifting approach \cite{frac_laplacian}, we reduce \eqref{inhomo} to a homogeneous problem.
+Let $G$ be the harmonic lifting of $g$, and set $w=u-G$.
+Then $w$ satisfies a homogeneous Dirichlet condition and solves

-where $\widetilde{\Nn}(w)$ collecting the shifted nonlinearity.
-For convenience, we retain the notation $u$ for the shifted variable and formulate the reduced system as:

-This reformulation reduces the problem to the homogeneous spectral fractional Laplacian case the linear part is governed by an analytic semigroup.
+The resulting homogeneous formulation has a linear part governed by an analytic semigroup.
 Specifically, the operator $-\epsilon^2\flp$ generates an analytic contraction semigroup $\{e^{-\epsilon^2\flp t}\}_{t \ge 0}$ on the Banach space $C_0(\Omega)$.
-The variation of constants formula then provides the essential estimates for establishing well-posedness, time-regularity, and the long-time dynamics of solutions.
-However, the reduction also changes the nonlinearity through $\Nn(\cdot)\mapsto \Nn(\cdot+g)$, which may break sign conditions, monotonicity, and dissipative structures that are often required for global energy estimates.
-This issue is particularly relevant for coupled systems and is addressed in Section 5.
+The variation-of-constants formula then provides the essential estimates for establishing well-posedness, time-regularity, and the long-time dynamics of solutions.
+However, the reduction also changes the nonlinearity through $\Nn(\cdot)\mapsto \Nn(\cdot+G)$, which may break sign conditions, monotonicity, and dissipative structures required for global energy estimates.
+This issue is particularly relevant for coupled systems and is addressed in Section~5.

-We begin by reviewing preliminaries on fractional Laplacians on bounded domains in section 2.
-After fixing a bounded Lipschitz domain $\Omega$ and the Dirichlet eigenpairs of $-\Delta$, we recall the spectral fractional Laplacian defined via eigenfunction expansion and, equivalently, via a heat-semigroup representation connecting $(-\Delta)^\alpha$ to the Dirichlet heat flow.
-We then introduce the relevant fractional Sobolev spaces, including the Gagliardo space $H^\alpha(\Omega)$ and the spectral scale $\mathbb H^\alpha(\Omega)$.
-To accommodate non-homogeneous boundary conditions, we also recall an inhomogeneous version of the spectral fractional Laplacian based on a lifting approach and discuss its relation to the homogeneous operator.
-The section concludes with the definition of the Dirichlet fractional Laplacian $(-\Delta)_D^\alpha$ and its comparison with $\flp$, emphasizing the different energy spaces and operator domains, and we introduce several basic spectral identities and bounds for \(\flp\) and relates them to the first eigenvalue \(\lambda_1\), and finally shows that on convex \(\Omega\) the eigenvalues of \( (-\Delta)_D^\alpha \) are comparable to \(\lambda_k^\alpha\).